-- The green, open space, views, and sense of escape provided by the Thames.
-Further sense of place and heritage generated by the landmark Teddington Lock. - The historic, small-scale character of the riverside area, concentrated along Ferry Road and leading to the landmark Teddington Lock footbridge. - St Mary's and St Alban's Churches (both grade II) mark the start of the High Street, close to the River Thames. - The distinctive row of cottages and standalone Oak Cottage (grade II listed) built in the mid-18th century at the eastern end of the High Street which retains the character of historic Teddington village. - The historic Kings Head pub opposite Udney Park Road built in the middle of the 19th century on the site of a brewhouse first noted in 1689. - The grade II listed Teddington Library on Waldegrave Road, built in 1906 in an Edwardian Boroque style with distinctive symmetrical architectural details in red brick, Portland stone and slate roofs. - The grade II listed three storey Elmfield House with a brown brick facade and red brick details built around 1720.
-A late 17th century brick garden wall running to the street notes the garden lost to road widening in the early 20th century. - Distinctive group of Victorian terraced cottages along Watts Lane, glimpsed from narrow streets along the High Street. - Landmark corner plot buildings at a number of junctions along the length of the High Street and Broad Street.
-Notably the Barclays Bank. - Udney Hall Gardens provides a valuable amenity for the centre, characterised by mature trees.
+- The open space, views, and sense of escape provided by the Thames. - Teddington Lock is a distinctive landmark, providing heritage interest and pedestrian connectivity across the Thames. - The historic, small-scale character of the riverside area, concentrated along Ferry Road and leading to Teddington Lock footbridge. - Attractive and distinctive shop front terraces, with natural materials and interesting details. - The town centre function and active high street, with diverse and vibrant character. - St Mary's and St Alban's Churches (both grade II) mark the start of the High Street and are important landmarks in both near and wider views. - The distinctive row of mid-18th century cottages and standalone Oak Cottage (grade II listed) at the eastern end of the High Street which retains the character of historic Teddington village. - The historic Kings Head pub opposite Udney Park Road built in the middle of the 19th century on the site of a brewhouse first noted in 1689.